sinicization/postman-docs/src/pages/docs/collaborating-in-postman/requesting-access-to-collections.md

 Click **Approve Request** if you want to grant access to the collection or API.
 If you do not wish to give access, you can ignore the request.
 A request for access will expire in 15 days.

-To learn more about how you can collaborate with your team in Postman, see [Working with your team](/docs/collaborating-in-postman/collaboration-intro/).
+To learn more about how you can collaborate with your team in Postman, see [与你的团队一起工作](/docs/collaborating-in-postman/collaboration-intro/).